raulriato/TrackIt/README.md

 ## About

-**TrackIt** is a web app to help you to keep track of your habits.
-Add your habits and keep tracking of how your doing!
+**TrackIt** is a web app to help you keep tracking of your habits.
+Add your habits and check how you're doing!

 <h1 align="center"><img height="700px" width="323.4375px" src="https://user-images.githubusercontent.com/106850340/209712730-33e6b787-500e-413a-aa06-02829a654fcf.gif" alt=""/></h1>